New York Jets: Buffalo Bills

-The Jets and the Bills represent the same state (New York), and this rivalry represents the differences between New York City and Western New York, where the Bills play.
+The Jets and the Bills represent the same state (although the Jets play in New Jersey), and this rivalry represents the differences between New York City and Upstate New York.
 The teams are both charter members of the American Football League and have generally stayed in the same division since, even after the NFL and AFL merged.
-Aside from a few notable moments, such as O. J. Simpson breaking an NFL rushing record against the Jets, a playoff game in 1981, and ex-Jets coach Rex Ryan coaching the Bills for two years, the rivalry has otherwise been characterized by shared mediocrity and uncompetitive games, including notable blunders by quarterbacks Mark Sanchez of the Jets, and J. P. Losman of the Bills.
+The first meeting between the two teams saw the New York Titans, later the Jets, defeat the Bills 27–3.
+Aside from a few notable moments, such as O. J. Simpson breaking an NFL rushing record against the Jets, the lone playoff game in the series between the two teams in the 1981 Wild Card Round, and ex-Jets coach Rex Ryan coaching the Bills for two years, the rivalry has otherwise been characterized by shared mediocrity and uncompetitive games, including notable blunders by quarterbacks Mark Sanchez of the Jets, and J. P. Losman of the Bills.
 However, in recent years, the series has heated up again due to a friendly rivalry between quarterbacks Sam Darnold and Josh Allen, who were selected in the first round of the 2018 draft.
+As of the 2024 season, the Bills lead the all-time series 71–58.

 Miami Dolphins

 New York has maintained a rivalry with the Miami Dolphins since the Dolphins' inception in 1966.
+The lone tie in the series took place in Week 5 of the 1981 season with a 28–28 draw.
 The Jets' best chance to reach the Super Bowl after the Super Bowl III victory was thwarted by A.J.
 Duhe in 1983 whose interception return for touchdown on a rain-soaked field in the conference championship game was the decisive score.
+This remains as the lone postseason meeting in the series.
 One of the most famous games in Jets history took place in 1994 when the Dolphins ran the Fake Spike play, giving them an improbable victory and halting the Jets' momentum that season, serving as a precursor to the Jets' next two unsuccessful years under Rich Kotite.
-The Jets went on to complete an improbable victory of their own on October 23, 2000 in what is known as The Monday Night Miracle.
+The Jets went on to complete an improbable victory of their own on October 23, 2000, in what is known as The Monday Night Miracle.
 The Jets, trailing the Dolphins 30–7 at the end of the third quarter, rallied in the fourth quarter scoring 23 unanswered points, eventually winning in overtime with a 40-yard John Hall kick.

 When Rex Ryan became New York's head coach, there was an increased war of words between the clubs culminating with Ryan flashing an obscene gesture to heckling Dolphins fans in January 2010.
 The rivalry continued between both teams when Sal Alosi, then the strength and conditioning coach of the Jets, tripped Dolphins cornerback Nolan Carroll.
 Carroll was not seriously injured and Alosi resigned nearly two months later.
+As of the 2024 season, the Miami Dolphins lead the all-time series, 61–57–1.